 PSY 323 Community Psychology (3) Community factors such as urbanization, social service programs, and schools as they affect the psychological well-being of individuals.
 Social system intervention techniques to better the fit between individuals and environments.
 Pre: PSY 100.
 (Attributes: GAHP, GCC, HPP)

 PSY 324 Abnormal Psychology (3) Nature and causes of psychotic, neurotic, intellectual, and other psychological disorders.
 Definition, assessment, and diagnosis of abnormality.
 Psychotherapy, chemotherapy, and other treatment alternatives.
 Prevention, legal, and societal issues.
 Pre: PSY 100.

 PSY 325 Psychology Of Women (3) Issues and topics relevant to the psychological development and functioning of women including sex differences in abilities and behavior, achievement motivation, work, sexuality, pregnancy, childbirth and motherhood, mental health and domestic violence.
 Pre: PSY 100.
 (Same as WS 325)

 PSY 333 Psycholinguistics (3) Theory and method in the investigation of the relationship between language and cognition, first and second language acquisition, speech pathologies.
-Pre: LING 102 or PSY 100 or instructor’s consent.
+Pre: LING 102 or PSY 100 or consent of instructor.
 (Same as LING 333)

 PSY 335 Animal Psychology (3) Biological, ecological, social and learned bases of animal behavior based on laboratory and field investigations.
-Pre: PSY 100 or instructor’s consent.
+Pre: PSY 100 or consent of instructor.

 PSY 350 Cognitive Psychology (3) Theories, assumptions, empirical findings, and applications of cognitive psychology.
 Topics include memory, inference, prediction, and mental imagery.
 Pre: PSY 214.